 Diet and Exercise Will Help You a Ton

-The final thing to talk about is replacing kratom with a healthier option.
-Like a lot of things, diet and exercise is probably at least partially the cure.
+Like a lot of things, diet and exercise is probably at least partially the cure, or maybe just the reason why you aren’t 100% in the first place.
 Coffee can help with the lower energy but honestly exercising is the best thing for this.
 When you feel like taking a nap, go for a short jog or fast walk.
 I guarantee you will feel more awake and energetic when your blood is pumping.

 I used to think things like “I’ll exercise when I feel more energetic.”
 But, I had it backward.
 I discovered later that I feel more energetic AFTER I exercise.